 The EMMA Study aims to provide information that will contribute to the prevention and treatment of multiple myeloma and related conditions in the future.

-Relatives of people taking part are also being included in the study.
-Collecting information from people who do not have multiple myeloma or related conditions, allows comparisons to be made that could help to pin point factors that increase the risk of developing these conditions.
+Relatives of people taking part were also asked to participate in the study.
+Collecting information from people who do not have multiple myeloma or related conditions allows comparisons to be made that could help to identify factors that increase the risk of developing these conditions.

 The EMMA Study is being conducted through the cooperative efforts of:

-Other partners may be joining the EMMA Study as it progresses.
+Other partners may join the EMMA Study as it progresses.

-If you're interested in getting involved or finding out more about the EMMA Study please contact the EMMA Study on 1800 079 414 or email firstname.lastname@example.org.
+The EMMA Study has completed its recruiting stage.
+If you'd like to find out more about the EMMA Study, please contact us on 1800 079 414 or email firstname.lastname@example.org.